CSkicko/ReadMe-Generator/README.md

 ## Installation
 ```
 Run the following commands on the command line to install the package:
-- one
+- npm install inquirer
-- two
+- npm install some other package
 ```

 ## Usage
-Test
+This is how to use the application

 ## Collaborators
 The following personnel have contributed to the production of this project:
-- one
+- Craig
-- two
+- Alex
-- three
+- Michael

 ## Contribution Guidelines
-test
+If you would like to contribute, please follow these steps

 ## Tests
-test
+These are the test instructions

 ## Questions
-Contact information for questions
+Should you have any questions, please contact me via [GitHub](https://github.com/CSkicko) or by email at craig.skicko@gmail.com